-Microarray analysis continues to be a fully operational component of the Advanced Genome Technologies Core.
+Microarray analysis continues to be a fully operational component of the Vermont Integrative Genomics Resource.
 Please contact Jessica Hoffman or Scott Tighe with any project related to requests.

 - Login to your iLab account with your approved iLab credentials in the top right hand corner of this page

 - Don't have an iLab account?
 Sign up for one here!

 - See our manuals for guidance using iLab

 - How to acknowledge Core Facility and UVM Cancer Center